quicwg/base-drafts/draft-ietf-quic-transport.md

 the sender receives an update before running out of flow control credit, even if one of the packets is lost.

-Connection flow control is a limit to the total bytes of stream data sent in STREAM frames on all streams.
+Connection flow control is a limit to the total octets of stream data sent in STREAM frames on all streams.
 A receiver advertises credit for a connection by sending a MAX_DATA frame.
-A receiver maintains a cumulative sum of bytes received on all contributing streams, which are used to check for flow control violations.
-A receiver might use a sum of bytes consumed on all streams to determine the maximum data limit to be advertised.
+A receiver maintains a cumulative sum of octets received on all contributing streams, which are used to check for flow control violations.
+A receiver might use a sum of octets consumed on all streams to determine the maximum data limit to be advertised.

 A receiver MAY advertise a larger offset at any point by sending MAX_STREAM_DATA